likicv/usysml-test-cases/README.md

 # Understanding uSysML Test Cases

+The test cases are organised under the folder `test_cases`, one test case per folder named 'testVXYZ' (where 'VXYZ' is the test case unique identifier).
+Within each test case there are several files, of which the following are particularly important:

+- \*.sysml file -- contains the test case SysML v2 textual notation
+- \*.output file -- contains the test case output (in the uSysML output notation explained below)
+- \*.ipynb file -- Jupyter notebook with test case parsed in the SysML v2 Pilot Implementation

 Each uSysML Test Case is associated with a unique number identifier (Test Case ID) that allows it to be referenced subsequently.
 The Test Case ID is given in the test case title, as well as a short description of the